tridge-hq/hamji/README.md

 ## TODO
 - [ ] Raise 404 if no matching question
-- [ ] Show only polls that are published and not yet closed
+- [ ] Show only questions that are published and not yet closed
 - [ ] Enable to suggest new choice for question
 - [ ] Enable to comment on question
 - [ ] Enable to comment on comment